Abarth 500e Review 2023 | Top Gear

 Yes, but is it actually fun?

-It's actually the same motor, a permanent-magnet job, but given more juice by upgrades to the inverter and battery wiring.
+Should be the start of a joke, but it’s actually a serious effort.
+It’s the same motor, a permanent-magnet job, given more juice by upgrades to the inverter and battery wiring.
 Another six per cent effective torque at the wheels comes from lowering the ratio of the single-speed drive.

 The suspension is stiffer, and the steering more weighty.
 The rear brakes are stronger.
 Bigger tyres are special to the car.
 Usual hot hatchery then.